GeorgeLuImmortal/topic-based_corpus_comparison/README.md

 	python build_lda_model.py 5 10 15 20 25 30

 It should be noted that you must specify at least one k, or you can input a list of k as shown in above command.
-There are some other opitons you can specify such as input, output directory (default is directory "LDA_MODELS"), random seed and so on.
+There are some other opitons you can specify such as output directory (default is directory "LDA_MODELS"), random seed and so on.

 	python build_lda_model.py --random_state=2020 5 10 15 20 25 30